Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

        0040a68362e2
        0040a68362e3
        ```

-    2. Run  the following commands in succession to remove the interfaces from the HSM.
+    2. Run  the following commands in succession to remove the interfaces.
        Deleting cray-dhcp-kea pod prevents the interfaces from being re-created in the HSM.

        ```bash
+       ncn-m001# kubectl get pods -Ao wide | grep kea

-       ncn-m001# kubectl delete -n services pod cray-dhcp-kea-6456f6bc5c-77sb4 ncn-m001# for ETH in $(cat eth_interfaces); do cray hsm inventory ethernetInterfaces delete $ETH --format json ; done
+       ncn-m001# kubectl delete -n services pod CRAY_DHCP_KEA_PODNAME ncn-m001# for ETH in $(cat eth_interfaces); do cray hsm inventory ethernetInterfaces delete $ETH --format json ; done
        ```

 28. Add the MAC and IP addresses for `Node Maintenance Network` interfaces to the HSM.
-The ComponentID and IPAddress must be the values recorded from the destination system, and the MACAddress must be the value recorded from the blade in the source system.
+The ComponentID and IPAddress must be the values recorded from the destination blade and the MACAddress must be the value recorded from the source blade.

     ```bash
     `ComponentID: "x1005c3s0b0n0"`